GotemBarbosa/Seed-BusinessManager/README.md

 # Seed - Business Manager
-A mobile application for high school project that allow business owners to manager their service, helping on manage their expenses and profits.
+A React Nactive mobile app for a high school project that allows entrepreneurs to manage their services, helping them manage their expenses and profits.

 ## Authored and Developed by:
 Alexandre de Freitas Pardini: https://github.com/AlexandrePardini <br>